s-guenther/optess/README.md

-OPTIMIZE-EES
+OPTESS
 ============

 _The development of this toolbox is still in early stage.
 It is not intended for productive use at the moment._

-OPTIMIZE-EES is a framework around a (MI)LP Optimization to dimension an energy storage system or hybrid energy storage system.
+OPTESS is a framework around a (MI)LP Optimization to dimension an energy storage system or hybrid energy storage system.
 It builds the model with the help of pyomo and provides routines and classes for pre- and postprocessing.
 Exemplarily, the toolbox can take a load profile of a factory and calculate